 The impatient is always annoyed with the patient because things are just not moving fast enough.
-The patient man is never annoyed with the impatient, he’s just the whisper.
-The soothing voice that whispers “calm down, everything will be alright”.
-But, no matter how dedicated the patient one is to show the wide road, too often the impatient is simply blind to see.
+The patient man is never annoyed with the impatient; he’s just the whisper.
+The soothing voice that whispers, “calm down, everything will be alright”.
+But, no matter how dedicated the patient is to show the wide road, too; often, the impatient merely are blind to see.

 The virtue of patience

 The waiting game is an easy thing.
 You just have to wait for the perfect space and time.
-If you know there’s a right space and time you’ll just wait, just like you wait for the train to come.
-No matter what you do, it will come when it comes.
+If you know, there’s a right space and time you’ll just wait, just like you wait for the train to come.
+No matter what you do, it will come when it happens.
 However, there is a nuance to this concept.

 Being patience is an entirely different game.
 It is taking action while trusting the process.
 Patience has everything to do with the process.
-It’s starting a process and allowing it everything it needs to fully blossom.
-It’s planting a seed an nurturing it, so a flower will rise from the dirt.
+It’s starting a process and allowing it everything it needs to blossom fully.
+It’s planting a seed and nurturing it so that a flower will rise from the dirt.
 Patience always comes after a decision.
 A decision to act.

 How to be patient

 Being patient is accepting the now.
 It’s experiencing life and all the processes you encounter at its fullest.
 You embrace the suffering and celebrate the joys.
-The joy is much bigger as well since you know everything happens for you and not to you.
+The joy is much more significant as well since you know everything happens for you and not to you.
 All is well.
 You enter a meditative state and live in the now.
-Life is basically carrying you through its beauty and at the end of the road you can say “I have lived a wonderful life”.
-If you live your life patiently once is enough.
+Life is carrying you through its beauty, and at the end of the road, you can say, “I have lived a wonderful life”.
+If you live your life, patiently, once is enough.

-If you take the time to be patient you’ll find that most things are much easier than you think.
-Slow cooking might seem like a ton of work, but it’s actually simpler than fast cooking and the end result is so much better.
+If you take the time to be patient, you’ll find that most things are much easier than you think.
+Slow cooking might seem like a ton of work, but it’s simpler than fast cooking, and the result is so much better.
 Being patient with people puts them at ease, which makes your place in the community so much better.

 Trust that life is happening for you and not to you.
 Know that the process is the process.
 Trust that things will work out one way or the other.
-The Universe doesn’t need you interfering in things, just let things be.
-And most important, stop being an asshole, because that’s what you are when you’re being impatient.
-You’re putting your own neurotic needs above everyone else’s and since we’re all connected you pull down the vibration.
+The Universe doesn’t need you interfering in matters, just let things be.
+And most important, stop being an asshole, because that’s what you are when you’re impatient.
+You’re putting your own neurotic needs above everyone else’s, and since we’re all connected, you pull down the vibration.
 Nice job, asshole.